Postdoctoral Position at Tokyo College

 - Vacation: Annual paid vacation, sick leave (paid), special vacation (paid)

-- Research fund: Maximum JPY 1,000,000 per annum will be provided which can be used to cover research related expenses, including books or references, travel expenses, etc.
+- Research fund: Maximum JPY 1,000,000 per annum will be provided to cover research related expenses, including books or references, travel expenses, etc.

-- Relocation support for researchers from overseas: Tokyo College will provide support including obtaining working visa and finding accommodation.
+- Relocation support for researchers from overseas: Tokyo College will provide support including obtaining a work visa and finding accommodation.

 7. Employment Status and Working Hours

-In principle, employed full-time by the University of Tokyo; normal working hours of full-time employees are 7 hours and 45 minutes per day.
-The working hours may be made more flexible by adopting discretionary labor system (exemption system) for this position and is subject to the employees’ discretion.
+In principle, postdoctoral fellows are employed full-time by the University of Tokyo.
+The working hours may be made more flexible by adopting a discretionary labor system (exemption system) for this position and are left to the employees’ discretion.
+Other terms and conditions on this employment status shall be subject to the University of Tokyo working regulations.

 8. Place of Work